giyany/Tillandsia_Phylo_hybridization/notebooks/raw_to_vcf.md

 ## trim & produce fastqc reports
 _
-compare the raw fastqc reports with the trimmed.
-This scrpt uses 8 cores but use whatever is available to you. the output from trim_galore is, by default, files named "$ind"\_Lib3_R1_val_1.fq, "$ind"\_Lib3_R2_val_2.fq for paired end data.
+Compare the raw fastqc reports with the trimmed.
+This script uses 8 cores but use whatever is available to you. the output from trim_galore is, by default, files named "$ind"\_Lib3_R1_val_1.fq, "$ind"\_Lib3_R2_val_2.fq for paired end data.

 ```bash